 Like elsewhere in America, most people in Rockville use a private automobile to get to work.
 But notably, a substantial number of Rockville‘s citizens do make use of public transit in their daily commute, primarily riding the subway.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 Rockville is an extremely ethnically-diverse city.
 The people who call Rockville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rockville residents report their race to be White, followed by Asian.
 Rockville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.95% of the city’s residents.
-Important ancestries of people in Rockville include Irish, English, Russian, and Italian.
+People of Hispanic or Latino origin account for 15.68% of the city’s residents.
+Important ancestries of people in Rockville include Irish, English, Italian, and Russian.

 The most common language spoken in Rockville is English.
 Other important languages spoken here include Spanish and Chinese.